EliaGeretto/nanosvg_afl/README.md

 <b><h2>Instructions for correct running</h2></b>

-<p>Initially, in a Linux terminal from inside the directory the command "make" should
+<p>For a fast reproduction of our work, three scripts were built.
+Each of the three
-be run.
-If all the required libraries are installed the svg_parcer.c, placed in the src directory, will be compiled with afl-gcc in 32 bits, with a limit of 800MB RAM and with ASAN instrumentation.
-The successful output of the make is the compiled nanosvg software with name svg_parser.
+scripts is responsible for a different operation.
+First, the fuzzing.sh should be run.
+If all the required libraries are installed the sdb project, placed in the sdb directory, will be compiled with afl-gcc in 32 bits, with a limit of 800MB RAM and with ASAN instrumentation.Then the fuzzing will be started.

-<p>For a fast reproduction of our work, two scripts were built.
-Each
-script is responsible for a different operation.
-First, the fuzzing.sh should be run and the fuzzing will be started.
 As a test case the afl will choose the svg file inside the test directory.
 <i><b>NOTE:</b> afl may ask you to run some extra commands before starting the fuzzing.
 Just follow afl's instructions.</i>
 <p>When the fuzzing process is terminated (it is suggested after at least 1 cycle)
 the minimize.sh script should be run.
 This script will minimize the afl findings and will delete the duplicates.
 The minimize script is based on the "afl-tmin" command.
 All the minimized crashes will be saved in a new directory called minimized.
-Both scripts should be run inside the directory nanosvg_afl with the following command:
+Finally, the verify.sh script should be run in order to validate that the minimized crashes found are not false positives.All scripts should be run inside the directory nanosvg_afl with the following command:

 `./script_name`